First, something about sound.

 driven mechanically at the position of the bass foot of the bridge,

 ratio would be that mass, independent of frequency.
-However, the
+However, the belly flexes and does not accelerate homogeneously, which is why the

 resonant behaviour of the plate appears here: the acceleration